L.L.Bean: Product line

-The company sells a variety of hiking, weather, and other utility boots, along with other outdoor equipment such as firearms, backpacks, and tents, and produces a full line of clothing, which is now its mainstay.
+The company sells a variety of hiking, weather, and other utility boots, along with other outdoor equipment such as firearms, backpacks, and tents, in addition to producing a full line of clothing.

-L.L.Bean sources its products from the US and across the globe.
-As of 2016, its Brunswick, Maine factory employed more than 450 people who made the company's products by hand, such as the Maine Hunting Shoe, L.L.Bean Boot, Boat and Totes, dog beds, leather goods, and backpacks.
+L.L.Bean sources its products from the United States and across the globe.
+Most of the company's products are made outside of the U.S., with many made in China.

+As of 2016, its factory in Brunswick, Maine, employed more than 450 people who made the company's products by hand, such as the Maine Hunting Shoe, L.L.Bean Boot, Boat and Totes, dog beds, leather goods, and backpacks.

 In 2000, L.L.Bean partnered with Japanese automaker Subaru, making L.L.Bean the official outfitter of Subaru, spawning the L.L.Bean edition Subaru Outback and Subaru Forester for the US market.
 The L.L.Bean trim levels were top-spec versions, with most available options included as standard equipment.
-This relationship with Subaru ended June 28, 2008.
+This relationship with Subaru ended in June 2008.
 In 2010, L.L.Bean created a contemporary sub-brand called L.L.Bean Signature.
 The Signature line is a modern interpretation of L.L.Bean's previous products with modern fits.